Hope Trautwein-Valdespino: College career

 During her senior year in 2021, she appeared in a team-high 30 games, including 21 starts, and posted an 13–4 record, with a 1.46 ERA and 235 strikeouts in 129 2/3 innings.
 She set the single-season program records for ERA (1.46), strikeouts (235), opponent batting average (.172), strikeouts per seven innings (12.73) and saves (7).
 During conference play, she posted a 7-0 record with a 1.04 ERA and 110 strikeouts.

 On April 11, 2021, in a game against Arkansas–Pine Bluff, she made NCAA Division I history when she pitched the first perfect game in which she registered all 21 outs by strikeout.
 This was the first perfect game in North Texas program history, and the second in Conference USA history.
 She struck out 17 batters swinging, including the first 10 batters she faced, and four looking.
 Following an outstanding season she was named to the All-Conference USA First Team and Conference USA Pitcher of the Year.

 On June 18, 2021, Trautwein announced she would transfer to Oklahoma.
 She finished her career at North Texas as the program leader in ERA (2.05), wins (61), saves (15), opponent batting average (.197) and strikeouts per seven innings (8.11).
 She also ranks second in strikeouts (693), fourth in complete games (40), and fifth in starts (68) and innings pitched (469.0).

 Trautwein made her debut for Oklahoma on February 10, 2022, in a game against UC Santa Barbara.
 She struck out three batters she faced in two innings.
 Sophomore Nicole May and freshman Jordy Bahl combined to finish the perfect game for the Sooners.
 On May 27, 2022, she pitched her fourth career no-hitter in an 8–0 run-rule victory over UCF.
 During her redshirt senior in 2022 she posted a 16–0 record, with 135 strikeouts in 88 innings pitched, and led the nation with a 0.16 ERA during the regular season.
 Following an outstanding season she was named a first-team All-Big 12 selection.

 Professional career

 On May 13, 2025, Trautwein was added to the AUSL Blaze's roster from the reserve pool.
 She pitched eight innings across four games (starting one), finishing the season with an 0-1 record, 7 strikeouts, and a 9.63 ERA.

 Coaching career

 Following the conclusion of her collegiate career, Trautwein announced she would stay at Oklahoma as a graduate assistant coach in 2023.

 On July 3, 2023, Trautwein was named an assistant coach for the Houston Cougars softball program.

+On June 20, 2025, Trautwein was named the pitching coach for the McNeese Cowgirls softball program.